ostenning/next-routes-i18n/README.md

-# Dynamic Routes with localization for Next.js
+# Internationalized routing alternative for Next.js

+*Actively maintained and contributors welcome*

 Based on [Next-Routes](https://github.com/fridays/next-routes) with these changes: